Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/report.md

 #### *Gross Domestic Product Data*

+##### Explore the Data:

-**Explore the Data** In this section, we will take a look at the GDP data set (i.e. `FGDP.raw.csv`).
+- In this section, we will take a look at the GDP data set (i.e. `FGDP.raw.csv`).
 Before transforming the data, let's briefly look at the raw data.
 First, the downloaded csv file will need to be read into a data frame, which is a convenient way of storing large data sets in a table format.

 ```r